swape/js-book/chapter1/boolean.md

 Remember that you are reading the code a lot more than you writing it so it is really important to be clear and keep the code as simple as we can.

-::: Falsy values
+::: tip Falsy values:
 **false** (The keyword false)

 **0** (The number zero)

 **0n** (BigInt, when used as a boolean, follows the same rule as a Number.
 0n is *falsy*.)

 "", '', ``
 (This is an empty string (the length of the string is zero).
 Strings in JavaScript can be defined with double quotes "", single quotes '', or Template literals ``.
 )

 **null**  (the absence of any value)

 **undefined** (the primitive value)

 **NaN** (not a number)

 :::

-::: Nullish values
+::: warning Nullish values:
 **null**

 **undefined**
 :::